Why didn't I see this coming?

 The Full Picture

-Why men miss these signs:
+Common reasons men miss the signs:

 What's Really Happening